eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

             /* For this example, we'd like to have a subscriber read
              * our message.
 This is not always necessary.
 Also, the way it is
              * done here is to illustrate the easiest way to do so.
-It isn't
+However, it is *not*
-             * It is recommended to do a wait in a polling loop, however
+             * recommended to do a wait in a polling loop.
              * Please take a look at Listeners and WaitSets for much better
              * solutions, albeit somewhat more elaborate ones. */ std::cout << "=== [Publisher] Waiting for subscriber." << std::endl;